RStainforth/oca-phd/README.md

     make install
 respectively to compile LOCAS and the library shared object file 'libLOCAS.so'.

+Finally, replace the 'rootInit.C' file provided here with the one featured in your RAT installation top directory.
+This file merely ensures that RAT AND LOCAS libraries are loaded into ROOT.

 Usage
 ==========
-LOCAS currently compiles four executables 'soc2soc', 'db2soc', 'soc2locas' and 'locas2fit'.
+LOCAS currently compiles four executables 'soc2soc', 'db2soc', 'soc2locas', 'locas2marquart', 'locas2minuit' and 'locas2debug'.

 soc2soc
 ==========